ajayi-joseph/zenrouter/packages/zenrouter/docs/api/mixins.md

 ### RouteUnique

 Makes a route identifiable by `Coordinator` and provides URI mapping.
+This mixin is **required** when using the Coordinator pattern for deep linking and URL synchronization.

 **Required when:**
 - Using the Coordinator pattern